Is Making Friends with Colleagues a Recipe for Disaster

 Cons of being Friends with a Colleague

 I feel certain that the friends I’ve made at Patana (some of whom, like me, have now left school) will be friends for life!
-They know too much about me to not be!
-(That was a joke – kind of!)
-My own kids often refer to the Houghton gang ‘Billy, Rosie, Jamie; and later Sophie and Tom with whom they’ve grown up in Bangkok as like having extra cousins.
+They know too much about me to not be! ) My own kids often refer to the Houghton gang ‘Billy, Rosie, Jamie; and later Sophie and Tom with whom they’ve grown up in Bangkok as like having extra cousins.
 Over the years they’ve not only met grannies, grandpas, uncles and aunties but have been on holidays with them and spent key celebrations together.
 Friendship really has merged into family time.
+In that respect I am definitely in favour of workplace friendships.
 During the years we’ve not been with our own folks, friends have been happy to lend their family out and Christmas days have been spent with a variety of grandparents, aunts and uncles all mucking in and enjoying time together.
 I think this is a pretty special status to reach, so despite the potential cons I declare that good expat friends are about the best friends a person can have..
+Friends at work become true chums.